-ENVIRONMENT DIRECTORATE (COUNTY ARCHAEOLOGY):
+ENVIRONMENT DIRECTORATE (COUNTY ARCHAEOLOGY): No significant archaeological implications.

 ENVIRONMENT DIRECTORATE (COUNTY ECOLOGY): At this stage the European Protected Species surveys are incomplete and the principal of the proposed development cannot therefore be established.
 Further comments can be provided once information has been submitted.
 The following matters will need to be addressed before the application is determined: